As we are all aware, the month-end and year-end closing processes can be tedious and time-consuming tasks for AP professionals.

-As the session comes to a close, every AP clerk approaches the month-end or year-end closing process with a healthy dose of apprehension.
-Tracking down invoices from the previous month or year and closing them out can be a tedious and time-consuming task.
+As the session comes to a close, many AP managers approach the month-end or year-end closing process with a healthy dose of apprehension.
+Tracking down invoices from the previous month or year and closing them out can be a a lot to take on.

 Valerie V.: “Before AvidXchange, our year-end process looked like lots and lots of boxes.
 Everyone would be running around like chickens with their heads cut off.
 We were stressed out, working long hours and people were not happy.”